ummshsh/ummshsh.github.io/_posts/2023-01-27-autotests-proxy.md

     Process.Start(startInfo).WaitForExit();
 }
 ```
+Here I just added certificate to the system programmatically, this require elevated priveleges.
+You can do this manually before running this code.

 ## Use proxy in WebDriver
 For this I need to create driver options of your choice and add proxy address, then jsut pass options to driver constructor.
 ```c#